ProFormA/taskxml/whitepaper-grades.md

 #### Last: a very simple example

-Having seen so manycomplicated examples, we should state, that most tasks do not need to specify anything complex.
+Having seen so many complicated examples, we should state, that most tasks do not need to specify anything complex.
 The following is the simplest grading-hints element possible:

 ```xml
 <tns:grading-hints>